 - And the aromatics…. like sweet, pungent garlic that you just began to sauté in a hot pan, tempting you to bite into one raw.

-I spent the next two weeks cooking with them in the simplest of ways to appreciate their brilliance.
 They have a fresh perfume that lingers when you cut into them, a gentle garlic/onion flavor when softly cooked.
 And they bring a grassy freshness to any dish, subtly sweeter than their spring onion and leek cousins.

 So without further ado, here are SEVEN DELICIOUS RECIPES FOR RAMPS, all begging to make their way onto your table this spring: